Tips For Winning at Trial

 If you are the victim of a hit and run, your case would be treated the same as if you were hit by an uninsured driver.
 Your own insurance company is going to defend that case against you, so it is important to document as much as you can, take photos, look for witnesses, and seek medical treatment.

-If you have been hit by an uninsured driver and would like to discuss your case for free, give us a call at 833-LEGAL-GA.
+If you have been hit by an uninsured driver and would like to discuss your case, call Attorney Jared Easter at Williams Elleby Howard & Easter for a free consultation.
+833-LEGAL-GA.

 How Do I Prove Lost Wages in a Personal Injury Case?